 - Property Owners Liability: Covers against claims made against the owner for any injury/damage to Third Parties arising out of alleged defects in the property or maintenance thereof.

 - Employers Liability: If you employ a maintenance person to deal with your properties

 - Terrorism: Optional, or as stipulated in the lease.

-- Contents of communal areas: in the case of a block of flats, for example.
+- Contents: If you have any contents within the property or communal contents in the case of a block of flats, for example.

 Will Buildings Insurance Cover Business Insurance?

 Buildings insurance and Business insurance are two distinct types of insurance, (although if you own the premises and you operate your business from it you can incorporate the two elements in a combined policy which your insurance broker can advise you about).

 Business buildings insurance provides cover for the building you run your business from should it suffer any damage or is destroyed.
 Any claims settlement will be paid to the policy holder (Freeholder/Landlord/Property Owner) and not the tenant.

 Business insurance relates to specific risks/threats in connection to actual business activity and can provide cover for the cost of legal claims, repairs, lost equipment, jobs gone bad, injuries or lost earnings to name a few.

 At Glowsure, we strive to ensure that property owners have all of their insurance needs met with friendly and superior service.
 We are proud to have established a business that puts customers front and centre, and if something is not right, we fix it.